CleisthenesH/Tessellating-Bezier-Curves-and-Surface/README.md

 </p>

 This repo demonstrates how to use OpenGL's tessellation shaders to render Bézier curves and surfaces.
-These curves and surfaces are an intuitive, extendable, and numerically stable way to add natural curves and character to renders.
+These curves and surfaces are an intuitive, extendable, and numerically stable way to add character to renders.
-And the tessellation shaders provide a performance minded and memory efficient way to implement Bézier curves and surfaces in OpenGL, what a great combination!
+The tessellation shaders provide a performance minded and memory efficient way to implement Bézier curves and surfaces in OpenGL, what a great combination!

 ## Summaries

 Looking at the structure of the tessellation shader I believe it was built for these types of operations.
-As such the purpose of the files in each demonstration follows naturally from their shader type, which can be read about [here](https://lazyfoo.net/tutorials/SDL/index.php), with main.c acting as minimal driving code to build the shanders and send them user input.
+As such the purpose of each file in the demonstrations follows naturally from their shader type, which can be read about [here](https://lazyfoo.net/tutorials/SDL/index.php), with main.c acting as minimal driving code to build the shanders and send them user input.
 Hence the following table only gives a mathematical summary of each demonstration: